barumau/pandunia/english/FAQ.md

 Pandunia is different.
 It has part of speech markers for the noun, the verb and the adjective, but they are not always required.
 For example, when the root word is an adjective, it doesn't need the adjectival ending.
 Moreover, the endings are never inflected in Pandunia.
 So Pandunia is, in its core, a completely different type of language.

+#### Are the makers of Pandunia aware of the history of the IAL movement?

+Yes.
+Here are some of the most important lessons to be learned from the history of the international auxiliary language (IAL) movement.

+- Over 99% of IALs do not survive in the long term.
+- Languages that are created without any pre-existing model (so called _a priori_ languages) have very low chance of survival.
+- Languages that imitate and simplify one or more natural languages have some chance of survival.
+- Out of a group of many similar languages only one is likely to do well.
+- Success can be short-lived.
+(Remember Volapük and Ido.)
+- Rational reasons do not explain success.
+The "best" language doesn't necessarily win.
+- Large international organizations, such as the UN or the EU, pay very little attention to IALs.
+So it is up to grassroots movements to push an IAL to success.